HomeLatest NewsIndustryAmid regulatory crackdown on Big Tech, China’s ‘Singles’ Day’ fest sees muted response

 Preferred Source of Google

-Marred by regulatory crackdown over the top homegrown companies by Beijing, China’s biggest online day, known as ‘Singles’ Day’ on November 11, is reported to have a muted response.
+Marred by regulatory crackdown over the top homegrown technology companies by Beijing, China’s biggest shopping day, known as ‘Singles’ Day’ on November 11, is reported to have a muted response.

 The Singles’ Day shopping festival – also known as Double 11 – is a massive event for China’s e-commerce companies.
 Last year, consumers spent $74 billion on Alibaba’s online shopping platforms over the 11 days of the festival.
 Smaller rival JD.com reported $40 billion in sales during a similar time frame.